learn-press/learn-press.github.io/src/software-terms/algorithm.md

 # algorithm

-An algorithm is a series of well defined steps that serve a specific function.
+An algorithm is a series of well defined steps that serve a specific purpose.

-Such function is what they are usually categorized by.
+Such purpose is what they are usually categorized by.
-For example, sorting algorithms are algorithms that sort lists of things.
+For example, an algorithm that sorts things is a sorting algorithm.

 (By sorting, we mean ordering a list by some criteria, for example, alphabetically).